-That’s where CloudCheckr’s best practice checks come in.
-We will take a detailed look at your deployment to ensure your infrastructure is configured properly, and highlight areas that may be cause for concern.
+Our application takes a detailed look at your deployment to ensure your infrastructure is configured properly, and highlight areas that may be cause for concern.
 These checks will focus on four key areas: security, availability, cost and usage.

 While your cloud computing provider handles security of their datacenter, users are responsible for network, host, and application-level security.
 CloudCheckr will look and see if you are setting proper permissions, if security groups are being utilized properly, if access and permission controls are configured correctly, if proper password policies are in place, if resources are accessible by the public internet, and several other items.